-For Configuration Server to access the Configuration Database, set the dbthread configuration option to false in the [confserv] section of the primary Configuration Server, and in the appropriately-named section of the backup server, if configured.
-For Message Server to access the Log Database, set the dbthread configuration option to false in the [messages] section of the primary Message Server and the backup Message Server, if configured.
+For Configuration Server to access the Configuration Database through DB Server, set the dbthread configuration option to false in the [confserv] section of the primary Configuration Server, and in the appropriately-named section of the backup server, if configured.
+For Message Server to access the Log Database through DB Server, set the dbthread configuration option to false in the [messages] section of the primary Message Server and the backup Message Server, if configured.
 Refer to the Framework Configuration Options Reference Manual for more information about these options.
 For other products supporting this approach database access, refer to the product-specific documentation for the option name and instructions.